The Chart for Enphase Energy Inc. (ENPH) Is Flashing Mixed Signals

 Analysts’ Opinion of ENPH

-Many brokerage firms have already submitted their reports for ENPH stocks, with Guggenheim repeating the rating for ENPH by listing it as a “Buy.”
-The predicted price for ENPH in the upcoming period, according to Guggenheim is $213 based on the research report published on January 13th of the current year 2022.
+Many brokerage firms have already submitted their reports for ENPH stocks, with Truist repeating the rating for ENPH by listing it as a “Buy.”
+The predicted price for ENPH in the upcoming period, according to Truist is $200 based on the research report published on January 24th of the current year 2022.

-BofA Securities, on the other hand, stated in their research note that they expect to see ENPH reach a price target of $187, previously predicting the price at $297.
-The rating they have provided for ENPH stocks is “Neutral” according to the report published on January 05th, 2022.
+Guggenheim, on the other hand, stated in their research note that they expect to see ENPH reach a price target of $213.
+The rating they have provided for ENPH stocks is “Buy” according to the report published on January 13th, 2022.

-Wells Fargo gave a rating of “Overweight” to ENPH, setting the target price at $313 in the report published on November 23rd of the previous year.
+BofA Securities gave a rating of “Neutral” to ENPH, setting the target price at $187 in the report published on January 05th of the current year.

 Insider Trading